WelkinDEX/Bare-Bones-x-Eating-Animation/README.md

 # Bare-Bones-x-Eating-Animation
-Retextures the Eating Animation mod to match the Bare Bones Recourse Pack
+Retextures the Eating Animation mod to match the Bare Bones Resource Pack Based on the Bare Bones Eating Animation Addon by vaaritu